 #3 Walking in nature

 Walking is gentle on the body and a great way to explore your local area and be social too.
 According to research, a 90-minute walk in nature can help you to stop worrying and “let things go”.
 The key thing here is the natural surroundings – it should be a field or forest, for example; an urban environment won’t have the same effect.
 Another study found that just 50 minutes walking in nature can decrease feelings of anxiety.
 This is because we have a close connection with nature, one that we associate with safety.
-Walking in nature with a group has been found to have a positive effect too – so, to boost your metal wellbeing, go for a stroll on your own or with others.
+Walking in nature with a group has been found to have a positive effect too – so, to boost your mental wellbeing, go for a stroll on your own or with others.

 Whether it’s dipping your toes in a paddling pool or deep sea diving, there’s something therapeutic about being in water.
 Not only does your body release happy hormones when you swim, but research suggests that swimming can reduce stress.
 Heading to your local baths can also be a great way to socialise and reduce loneliness.
 Prefer the ocean?
 Go to the beach and you can get the added benefit of being in the great outdoors.
 What’s more, swimming is suitable for all ages and is a good form of exercise for those with an injury or ailment such as back pain or osteoarthritis.